 The Audit Committee has reviewed and discussed the Company's audited financial statements with E&Y, with and without management present.
 The Audit Committee included in its review results of E&Y's examinations, the Company's internal controls, and the quality of the Company's financial reporting.

 The Audit Committee also reviewed the Company's procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by the Company's chief executive officer and chief financial officer that are required in periodic reports filed by the Company with the SEC.
 The Audit Committee is satisfied that the Company's internal control system is adequate and that the Company employs appropriate accounting and auditing procedures.

 The Audit Committee also has discussed with E&Y matters relating to E&Y's assessment about the quality, as well as the acceptability, of the Company's accounting principles as applied in its financial reporting as required by Public Company Accounting Oversight Board Auditing Standard 16 (Communications with Audit Committees).
 In addition, the Audit Committee has discussed with E&Y their independence from management and the Company, as well as the matters in the written disclosures received from E&Y and required by Public Company Accounting Oversight Board Rule 3520 (Auditor Independence).
 The Audit Committee received a letter from E&Y confirming their independence and discussed it with them.
 The Audit Committee discussed and reviewed with E&Y the Company's critical accounting policies and practices, other material written communications to management, and the scope of E&Y's audits and all fees paid to E&Y during the fiscal year.
 The Audit Committee has adopted guidelines requiring review and pre-approval by the Audit Committee of audit and non-audit services performed by E&Y for the Company.
-The Audit Committee has reviewed and considered the compatibility of E&Y's performance of non-audit services with the maintenance of E&Y's independence as the Company's independent registered public accounting firm.
+The Audit Committee has reviewed and considered the company's independent registered public accounting firm.